McDonnell Doodlebug

-The McDonnell Doodlebug is a light aircraft that was built to win a 1927 safety contest by McDonnell Aircraft founder, James Smith McDonnell.
+The McDonnell Doodlebug is a light aircraft that was built to win the Guggenheim Safe Aircraft Competition in 1929 by McDonnell Aircraft founder, James Smith McDonnell.

 Design and development

-The Doodlebug was built in response to a 1927 safety contest sponsored by the Daniel Guggenhiem Fund for the Promotion of Aeronautics with a prize of $100,000.
+The Doodlebug was built in response to a 1927 safety contest sponsored by the Daniel Guggenheim Fund for the Promotion of Aeronautics with a prize of $100,000.
 The aircraft was built at the Hamilton Aero Manufacturing factory in Milwaukee, Wisconsin.